Appendix III: Definitions

 - “A preponderance standard, preponderance of the evidence, or preponderance of the facts” exists when a reasonable person, after a careful balancing of available information, would conclude a violation has occurred and the student/organization charged is responsible for the violation.

-- “Policy” means any written regulations of the College as found in, but not limited to, the Student Handbook, Residence Life Housing Agreement, the College website, Computer Use Policy, and College Catalog.
+- “Policy” means any written rules, procedures, or processes of the College as found in, but not limited to, the Student Handbook, Residence Life Housing Agreement, the College website, Computer Use Policy, and College Catalog.

-- “Reporting Party” means any person who submits a charge alleging that a student violated the Standards of Conduct or Honor Code.
+- “Reporting Party” means any person who submits a charge alleging that a student violated the Student Code of Conduct or Honor Code.

-- “Respondent” means any student or student organization alleged to have violated the Standards of Conduct or Honor Code.
+- “Respondent” means any student or student organization alleged to have violated the Student Code of Conduct or Honor Code.

 - “Working days” means any day that the College is open for business exclusive of weekends or official holidays.